-Sixty-three years ago, in 1953, the last remaining inhabitants of the Blasket Islands off the coast of Co.
+Sixty-four years ago, in 1953, the last remaining inhabitants of the Blasket Islands off the coast of Co.
 Kerry were permanently evacuated to the mainland.

 The Blasket Islands are a group of six Atlantic islands in Co.
 Kerry: the main Great Blasket Island, Beginish, Inishabro, Inishvickillane, Inishtooskert and Tearaght Island.